Should I Stage My Home Before or After Listing It?

 A Real Example From Garden Oaks

-Recently, we staged a property in Garden Oaks after a realtor took over an existing listing.
+Recently, we worked on a property in Garden Oaks after a new agent stepped in to take over the sale.

-The home received multiple cash offers over asking price.
+Shortly thereafter, it received multiple cash offers above asking price.

-The difference wasn’t the house itself.
-It was how the home was presented to buyers.
+Ultimately, the difference wasn’t the property itself; rather, it was how it was presented to buyers.

 The Biggest Mistake Sellers Make

-One of the biggest misconceptions we see is sellers assuming virtual staging is comparable to real staging.
+One of the most common misconceptions we encounter is the belief that virtual design is comparable to in-person presentation.

-In reality, buyers can immediately tell the difference when they walk through the door.
+However, in reality, buyers can quickly recognize the difference the moment they walk through the door.

-And in real estate, emotional connection is what drives offers.
+Ultimately, in real estate, that emotional connection is often what drives strong offers.

 Our Rule of Thumb for Sellers

-Are you going to use your existing furniture, or move out and stage the home professionally?
+Will you use your existing furniture, or move out and have it professionally designed?

-Because when buyers first see your property online, you typically only get one chance to make that first impression count.
+After all, when buyers first encounter your property online, you typically have only one opportunity to make a strong and lasting first impression.

 Previous